Pain & Injury Clinic, Spalding

 Stress, anxiety, and depression: Science shows links between stress, anxiety, depression and back pain, but it's not clear which comes first.

-If you're able to take painkillers, many people find them useful for reducing pain whilst still allowing mobility.
-Anti-inflammatories like ibuprofen can slow down healing (inflammation is part of the healing process in most cases), but non-anti-inflammatories can still reduce pain.
+If you're able to take painkillers, many people find them useful for reducing pain while still allowing mobility.
+Anti-inflammatory medications like ibuprofen can slow down healing (inflammation is part of the healing process in most cases), but non-anti-inflammatories can still reduce pain.
 If you're not sure if you can take painkillers, you should speak to your GP or pharmacist.

-Applying heat can also help reduce back pain.
-The advice about applying ice is now outdated - you can find out more about why ice is no longer recommended on our page about the PEACE and LOVE protocol.
+Applying heat can also help reduce pain.
+The advice about applying ice is now outdated and no longer advised by modern clinicians - you can find out more about why ice is no longer recommended on our page about the PEACE and LOVE protocol.
 Heat can feel extremely comforting for muscular back pain.

 Gentle exercises can also help for back pain.
-Some people choose exercises like yoga or pilates, but if you prefer home exercises, you can find a variety of NHS approved exercises for back pain on the NHS Scotland site by clicking here.
+Some people choose exercises like yoga or pilates, but if you prefer home exercises, you can find a variety of NHS approved exercises for back pain on the NHS Scotland website.

 Although it can seem difficult, getting enough sleep can help reduce back pain.
 Lack of sleep heightens sensitivity to most kinds of pain, as well as increasing anxiety.
-Natural sleep is best, as you will naturally adjust your position throughout the night, whereas heavy medicated sleep or alcohol induced sleep can lead to remaining in the same position which ironically can increase back pain.
+Natural sleep is best, as you will naturally adjust your position throughout the night, whereas heavily medicated sleep or alcohol induced sleep can lead to remaining in the same position all night.. which ironically can increase back pain.

 If you've tried home remedies and they've not made a difference, you may choose to seek professional or specialist help to relieve your back pain.